 |SOURCE: AdvisorSmith, which got quote estimates for a 5-year-old animal with no pre-existing conditions for 15 popular dog breeds.
 Premiums based on up to $10,000 in annual coverage at 70% reimbursement with a $250 deductible.
 Twelve insurers were surveyed on costs for dogs in 25 of the most populated U.S. cities, from Los Angeles, Chicago, and Las Vegas to New York City and Philadelphia, and from Seattle and Indianapolis to Houston and Phoenix.
 The data were released in 2021.|

-For example, within popular breeds that have low costs, such as German Pointers and Welsh Corgis, cancer strikes no more than around one in 100 dogs, according to data from one major pet hospital.
+But data from a major pet hospital shows that even within popular dog breeds with low costs — such as German Pointers and Welsh Corgis — the incidence of cancer is relatively low, affecting only about one in 100 dogs.
 The incidence jumps to two or three in 100 for Rottweilers, German Shepherds and Boxers, and to about 10% for Golden Retrievers.
-A full round of cancer treatment for a dog can easily cost $10,000, and a bill of $25,000 or more isn't out of the question.
+And cancer treatment for a dog can easily cost $10,000, and a $25,000 bill or higher isn't out of the question.

-Two breeds with high costs -- Rottweilers and Labradors -- are also especially prone to dysplasia of the hip or elbow, a condition in which poor fit between the bone and joint can cause damage.
-If it advances enough, dysplasia can require surgery that costs anywhere from $1,500 or so to more than $4,500.
-And those two breeds, along with German Shepherds, are also among the most vulnerable to cranial cruciate ligament injuries to the leg, surgery for which can cost as much as $6,000.
+Two high-cost breeds — Rottweilers and Labradors — are also especially prone to elbow and hip dysplasia.
+If it advances enough, the condition can require surgery that costs anywhere from $1,500 to over $4,500.
+And those two breeds, along with German Shepherds, are also among the most vulnerable to cranial cruciate ligament injuries to the leg, for which surgery can cost as much as $6,000.

 Bulldogs, including the English and French breeds on the list, are “brachycephalic” (or short-headed) dogs.
 According to the Humane Society, "the structure of their bodies means that dogs of these breeds often suffer from health issues ranging from breathing problems to heatstroke; many of them can’t exercise for long without collapsing."

-The behavior of some breeds helps to drive up their medical bills.
-A case in point are Labradors, which Steve Weinrauch, Trupanion’s chief veterinary officer and chief product officer, says are especially prone to eating “silly things,” from rocks to socks, which can mean they require surgery at a cost of up to $10,000 to remove the object, according to one vets’ trade publication.
+The behavior of some breeds can also help drive up their medical bills.
+One such breed is Labradors, which Steve Weinrauch, Trupanion’s chief veterinary officer and chief product officer, says are especially prone to eating things like rocks and socks.
+Surgery to remove swallowed objects can cost up to $10,000, according to one vets’ trade publication.

-These tips will help you weigh differences in vets bills and premiums by breed when you buying a dog or are deciding whether to insure one.
+These tips will help you weigh differences in veterinary costs and premiums by breed when you are getting a dog or deciding whether to insure one.

-Compare premiums, even if you don’t plan to insure your dog
+Compare pet insurance premiums, even if you don’t plan to insure your dog